How to Build Backlinks and Authority for Your Website

 - Niche forums with blog space

-Keep topics helpful, not salesy.
-Include one natural link in your bio or inside the copy where it helps readers.
-Over time you will collect links from many trusted sites.
+Keep topics helpful, not promotional.
+Include one natural link in your bio or inside the copy where it genuinely helps readers.
+Over time you'll collect links from many trusted sites.

-When you launch a new article - say our guide Technical SEO Checklist - share it on every channel.
+When you launch a new article, like our guide on the Technical SEO Checklist, share it on every channel.
 Each share can attract fresh backlinks from followers.

 Create a simple spreadsheet.
 Log every profile, directory, partner link and guest post.
 Record the date and live URL.
-Re-check links every few months to ensure they have not broken.
+Re-check links every few months to make sure they haven't broken.

 Use free Google Search Console to watch which pages gain links and impressions.
 Pair it with Google Analytics to see referral traffic.